This story was originally published in April 2017.

 Cervidae: Up, up and more up

 What to expect: This is the shortest Grand Slam hike with the lowest summit (4,987 feet) but it’s a relentless climb from the time you step out of your car.
-The hike proved popular with readers when we wrote about it last year because of the easy access from town and the fantastic views of the Boise River’s reservoir system.
+The hike proved popular with readers when we wrote about it in 2016 because of the easy access from town and the fantastic views of the Boise River’s reservoir system.
 However, some people found the climb more difficult than they’d like.
 The low elevation makes the peak accessible when some others aren’t and you can do the round trip in 2 1/2 hours, which makes it suitable for a weeknight.
 It is on the Boise River Wildlife Management Area, though, so it’s best to stay away when deer and elk are present.
 Dogs must be on-leash at all times.
 Interesting note: Dan Robbins named the peak after the animals that live in the area (elk and deer are part of the cervidae family).

 Stats: It’s a 1,854-foot climb in 2.25 miles to reach the summit — an average of 824 feet per mile.
 The second mile climbs 968 feet.